2025 California Active Transportation Program Symposium

 Location: Ballroom B

 Strong partnerships with Tribal governments can lead to successful, collaborative active transportation projects.
 This session will focus on the partnership between the Karuk Tribe and Caltrans District 2 to deliver the Happy Camp Complete Streets Project.
 The journey wasn’t always easy, but led to a successful partnership and project delivery.
 Learn about the journey which included outreach by Caltrans District 2 to the Karuk Tribe, trust building between the two groups, a successful Active Transportation Program Cycle 5 funding award, and an agreement option that honored Tribal Sovereignty while enabling state support.
-This session will share strategies for Tribal-agency collaboration, lessons learned, and leveraging Caltrans’s partnerships with Tribal communities to achieve shared active transportation goals.
+This session will share strategies for Tribal-State collaboration, lessons learned, and leveraging Caltrans’s partnerships with Tribal communities to achieve shared active transportation goals.

 Moderator: